anupbhowmik/sygus-feedback-loop/README.md

 ```

 Replace `<path_to_sygus_file>` with the path to your SyGus problem file and `<output_file>` with the desired output file name. `-o` is optional; if not provided, the program will generate a temporary file and solve the problem without saving the `.smt2` file.
 The `-t` flag sets the iteration threshold (default is 5).
+Add the `-v` flag to enable verbose output for debugging purposes.